Op-amp Tutorial Includes:

 As a differentiator circuit has an output that is proportional to the input change, some of the standard waveforms such as sine waves, square waves and triangular waves give very different waveforms at the output of the differentiator circuit.

-For these waveforms it can be seen that the greater the rate of change of the waveform at the input, the higher the output.
+For these waveforms it can be seen that the greater the rate of change of the waveform at the input, the higher the output voltage at that point.
 In fact for the square wave input, only very short spikes should be seen.
-The spikes will be limited by the slope of the edges f the input waveform and also the maximum output of the circuit and its slew rate and bandwidth.
+The spikes will be limited by the slope of the edges of the input waveform and also the maximum output of the circuit and its slew rate and bandwidth.
 The spikes should also decay swiftly.
-Again this may be limited by the circuit.
-On the diagram, the decay is not shown to be infinitely fas, representing better what a real life waveform may look like.
+Again this may be limited by the circuit and on the diagram, the decay is not shown to be infinitely fas, representing better what a real life waveform may look like.

 The triangular wave input transforms to a square wave in line with the rising and falling levels of the input waveform.